 Year Ended December 31,

 2022 2021 2020

 (in millions)

 Billings:

 Revenue \$ 4,417.4 \$ 3,342.2 \$ 2,594.4

 Add: Change in deferred revenue 1,187.4 847.6 496.2

 Less: Deferred revenue balance acquired in business combinations (10.8) (4.1) (0.6)

-Less: Adjustment due to adoption of ASU 2021-08 (4.3)
+Less: Adjustment due to adoption of ASU 2021-08 - (4.3)

 Total billings (non-GAAP) \$ 5,594.0 \$ 4,181.4 \$ 3,090.0

 Free cash flow (non-GAAP).
 We define free cash flow as net cash provided by operating activities minus purchases of property and equipment and excluding any significant non-recurring items.
 We believe free cash flow to be a liquidity measure that provides useful information to management and investors about the amount of cash generated by the business that, after capital expenditures, can be used for strategic opportunities, including repurchasing outstanding common stock, investing in our business, making strategic acquisitions, and strengthening the balance sheet.
 A limitation of using free cash flow rather than the GAAP measures of cash provided by or used in operating activities, investing activities, and financing activities is that free cash flow does not represent the total increase or decrease in the cash and cash equivalents balance for the period because it excludes cash flows from investing activities other than capital expenditures and cash flows from financing activities.
-Management accounts for this limitation by providing information about our capital expenditures and other investing and financing activities on the consolidated statements of cash flows and under "-Liquidity and Capital Resources" and by presenting cash flows from investing activities in our reconciliation of free cash flow.
+Management accounts for this limitation by providing information about our capital expenditures and other investing and financing activities in our reconciliation of free cash flow.
 In addition, it is important to note that other companies, including companies in our industry, may not use free cash flow, may calculate free cash flow in a different manner than we do or may use other financial measures to evaluate their performance, all of which could reduce the usefulness of free cash flow as a comparative measure.
 A reconciliation of net cash provided by operating activities, the most directly comparable financial measure calculated and presented in accordance with GAAP, to free cash flow is provided below:

-Ye ar F Ended December 31, 2022 2021 2020 (in millions) Free Cash Flow: Net cash provided by operating activities \$ 1,730.6 \$ 1,499.7 \$ 1,083.7 Less: Purchases of property and equipment (281.2) (295.9) (125.9) Less: Proceeds from intellectual property matter (50.0) Free cash flow (non-GAAP) \$ 1,449.4 \$ 1,203.8 \$ 907.8 Net cash provided by (used in) investing activities \$ 763.9 \$ (1,325.1) \$ (72.8) Net cash provided by (used in) financing activities \$ (2,130.3) \$ 82.8 \$ (1,171.6)
+Year Ended December 31, 2022 2021 2020 (in millions) Free Cash Flow: Net cash provided by operating activities \$ 1,730.6 \$ 1,499.7 \$ 1,083.7 Less: Purchases of property and equipment (281.2) (295.9) (125.9) Less: Proceeds from intellectual property matter - - (50.0) Free cash flow (non-GAAP) \$ 1,449.4 \$ 1,203.8 \$ 907.8 Net cash provided by (used in) investing activities \$ 763.9 \$ (1,325.1) \$ (72.8) Net cash provided by (used in) financing activities \$ (2,130.3) \$ 82.8 \$ (1,171.6)